ForomePlatform/anfisa/doc/dev/concepts/filters_reg.rst

     join mode: ``"OR"`` *or* ``"AND"`` *or* ``"NOT"``

-    Mode ``"OR"`` is common for most part of contitions, it needs to be either preselected or even hidden to choice.
+    Mode ``"OR"`` is common for most part of conditions, it needs to be either pre selected or even hidden to choice.

     Note also that in case of :term:`status property` operation AND is out of sense.